redxing/glbproxy/README.md

-<b stype='red'>Hello all, Happy new year.
-We're sorry for bad network in hometown. we'll fix it (dolphin) after 10 to 15 days.
+<b style='red'>Hello all, Happy new year.
+We're sorry for bad network in hometown. we'll fix them (dolphin & ecross) after 10 to 15 days.
 Hope you understand ! </b>
 # glbproxy
 Faster and more stable version with multi nodes.
 Nodes around the world coming soon.